-Newcomers seeking to be welcomed come forward to the front of the chapel.
-The Welcoming of Newcomers Presider Dear People of God, today we welcome new sojourners into this community of St. Bart's.
+The Welcoming of Newcomers

+Rector Dear People of God, today we welcome new sojourners into this community of St. Bart's.
 We celebrate and honor their unique gifts and stories as together we seek to join the Holy Spirit in the work of transforming lives, transforming the church, and transforming the world.
 Presenters I present these persons to be welcomed fully into the life of this parish.
 Priest Do you desire to continue your journey into Christ in the fellowship of Saint Bartholomew's Church in the City of New York?
 Newcomers I do.

-Priest Will you commit yourself to seek and serve Christ in this community of faith and pledge to serve, pray, and give to build up our common life?
-Newcomers I will, with God's help.

-Priest Will you now help to welcome others as Christ has welcomed each of us?
-Newcomers I will, with God's help.
+Priest Newcomers Will you commit yourself to seek and serve Christ in this community of faith and pledge to serve, pray, and give to build up our common life?
+I will, with God's help.
+Priest Newcomers Will you now help to welcome others as Christ has welcomed each of us?
+I will, with God's help.
 Priest Will you who witness these promises, do all in your power to support these persons in their life in Christ?
 People We will.

-Presider Let us pray.

-God of welcome and embrace, you make your home among mortals, and in you, we all have a place:

-A place to belong and a place to become; People a place to pray and a place to play; Presider a place to be joyful and a place to grieve; People a place to believe and a place to receive; People a place to believe and a place to receive; Presider a place to give and a place to grow; People a place to connect and a place to know; Presider a place to learn and a place to turn; Presider a place to love and a place to be known; Presider a place to love and a place to be known; People a place to be fed and a place to call home.
+Presider People Let us pray.
+God of welcome and embrace, you make your home among mortals, and in you, we all have a place: A place to belong and a place to become; a place to pray and a place to play; - Presider People a place to be joyful and a place to grieve; a place to believe and a place to receive; Presider People a place to give and a place to grow; a place to connect and a place to know; Presider People a place to ask and a place to doubt; a place to learn and a place to turn; Presider People a place to love and a place to be known; a place to be fed and a place to call home.
 Presider Give us grace, O God, to become what we proclaim and embody what we believe; in the name of the One who is Love Incarnate, Jesus Christ, the Word made flesh.
 All Amen.
 The Peace

 Presider The peace of Christ be always with you.
 People And also with you.